qemacs/qemacs/qe-manual.md

 * argument `i` the index of the current codepoint

 Return a boolean success value

+### `int check_format_string(const char *fmt1, const char *fmt2, int max_width);`

+Check that a format string is compatible with a set of parameters.

+* argument `fmt1` a valid pointer to a C format string.

+* argument `fmt2` a valid pointer to a C format string with a minimal set of conversion specifiers without flags, width, precision.

+Return the number of conversions matched or `-1` if there is a type mismatch or too many conversions in the `fmt` string.

 ### `int clamp_int(int a, int b, int c);`